 As a general rule of thumb, your licence lets you drive whatever vehicle you learned to drive.
 If you want to diversify and start driving a van or a minibus, you may have to get additional training.
 The government’s online checking service should tell you whether you need any additional training to drive a certain vehicle.

-But one thing to bear in mind: As your driving style changes, your car insurance might change too.
+But one thing to bear in mind: The car insurance you need will depend on the vehicle you are driving.
 Insuring you for personal driving is different to insuring you for commercial driving.
 The price of your premium may change if your vehicle use or occupation changes.
 For more information, please check your policy wording.